wikiZ/RedGuard/README.md

 ![1653137621(1).png](https://github.com/wikiZ/RedGuardImage/raw/main/20220521205347-0dbc1efa-d905-1.png)

-Regarding the launch of geographical restrictions, it may be more practical in the current offensive and defensive drills.
-Basically, the targets of provincial and municipal protection network restrictions are in designated areas, and the traffic requested by other areas can naturally be ignored, and the function of RedGuard is Not only can a single region be restricted, but multiple online regions can be restricted based on provinces and cities, and traffic requested by other regions can be intercepted.
+Regarding the connections of geographical restrictions, it may be more practical in the current offensive and defensive exercise.
+Basically, the targets of provincial and municipal offensive and defensive exercise restrictions are in designated areas, and the traffic requested by other areas can naturally be ignored.
+This function of RedGuard can not only limit a single region, but also limit multiple connection regions according to provinces and cities, and intercept the traffic requested by other regions.

 ## Blocking based on whitelist

-In addition to the built-in blacklist of security vendor IPs in RedGuard, we can also restrict according to the whitelist.
-In fact, I also suggest that when doing web management, we can restrict the addresses of the online IPs according to the whitelist, so as to divide multiple IPs way of address.
+In addition to the built-in IP blacklist of cybersecurity vendors in RedGuard, we can also restrict according to the whitelist method.
+In fact, I also suggest that during web penetration, we can restrict the online IP addresses according to the whitelist to split multiple way of IP address.

 ```bash
 # Whitelist list example: AllowIP = 172.16.1.1,192.168.1.1